 We acknowledge several limitations of our study.
 First, we only used one species, S. aureus.
 This allowed us to only observe the attachment to various implant surfaces of a species-specific adhesion method, specific size and specific morphology.
 The cocci shape of S. aureus may also allow attachment to a different set of crevices than a larger or rod-shaped bacterium.
 In addition, while we took several measures to cleaning each implant between experiments, they were not as clean as a new unused implant.
 The debris that were left behind may have encouraged repeated attachment to an area that otherwise would not have had significant attachment.
-In addition, the level of bioluminescence is a function of not only numbers of bacteria but also metabolic activity so cannot differentiate by light alone.
-Therefore, SEM was used to corroborate that the areas which were giving more light indeed had denser bacteria.
+In addition, the level of bioluminescence is a function of not only numbers of bacteria but also metabolic activity and cannot differentiate by light alone.
+Therefore, we used SEM to corroborate that the areas which were emitting more light indeed had denser bacteria.
+Furthermore, there is a lack of evidence to suggest that the attached bacteria in this study are in the biofilm phenotype although SEM images do show bacterial aggregates as well as other smaller aggregates similar in appearance as seen clinically [36,37].
 Lastly, it is possible that the planktonic cells were not completely washed from the implants, leaving pools of cells in the screw holes and increasing the luminescence found on edge surfaces.

 5. Conclusions

 We found that surface roughness is an important factor that favors bacterial attachment and biofilm growth.
 However, larger surface features which are normally not considered in in vitro testing are also important.
 The findings in this article could provide insights of biofilm attachments on various topography of an implant that would assist in designing implantable hardware that can prevent bacterial attachments.
+For example, any sharp edges, ridges, and unnecessary screw holes should be avoided from biofilm perspective.
 Further in vivo studies need to be completed to confirm these in vitro results.

 Author Contributions: Conceptualization, K.M., N.G. and P.S.; data curation, K.M., N.G., T.T.G., K.P., J.B., and P.S.; funding acquisition, P.S.; methodology, K.M., N.G., T.T.G., J.B. and P.S.; resources, P.S.; supervision, P.S.; writing—original draft, K.M.; writing—review and editing, K.M., N.G., T.T.G., K.P., J.B., A.S., A.S.L. and P.S.
 All authors have read and agreed to the published version of the manuscript.